(Jacob wrestles the Angel Samael as referenced in the Zohar)

 Why Isn't Chastity Mainstream?

-As evidenced by intensified animosity from both ends of the American political spectrum, it is very easy for anyone to give credence to a multitude of conflicting ideologies, all of which can be articulated, defended, and propagated with great enthusiasm, efficacy, and approval at the exclusion and condemnation of the rest.
+As evidenced by intensified animosity from both ends of the American political spectrum, it is very easy for anyone to give credence to a multitude of conflicting ideologies.
+Many views can be articulated and defended with conviction.
+Some individuals and groups can speak with greater eloquence, efficacy, and enthusiasm, convincing others through the craft of their arguments.
 And yet, the state of humanity has become increasingly chaotic, violent, destructive, and hateful as a result of such dissemination, which proves the point that if a great majority of people agree with a given belief, it is probably wrong.
 In the words of Jesus:

 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat:

-Given the small number of people―in comparison with the rest of humanity―who practice sexual magic, it is evident that these teachings, while freely offered, have not achieved popularity, reach, interest, or engagement with the majority.
+Compared with the rest of humanity, the number of people who practice sexual magic is small.
+Therefore it is evident that these teachings, while freely offered, have not achieved popularity, reach, interest, or engagement with the majority.
 Instead, most individuals hate chastity, which is normal, because such sexual behaviors run contrary to commonly held assumptions and beliefs regarding sex, marriage, lust, pornography, adultery, and desire.

 Is Sexual Magic Suitable for the Modern World?